If someone asked me to describe my day on a plate, you’d find most of my meals don’t involve a plate at all.

 Food as ritual

 Sharing meals has always been part of our human story.
-In fact, the saying “to break bread together” is as old as the Bible and highlights the power of food to build relationships, let go of anger and promote a sense of community.
+In fact, the saying “to break bread together” is as old as the Bible and highlights the power of food to build relationships and promote a sense of community.

 In some cultures, the sharing of food is even a way to let those who have left us know they are not forgotten.
 Ever travelled to Thailand and noticed the offerings of food at grave sites?

-But despite the clear connection between social eating and social bonding, in recent years, the simple act of breaking bread together is becoming less and less the norm.
-Yes, we celebrate the odd birthday or Christmas lunch, but dining together is now a ‘special occasion’ instead of something we make time for every day.
+But despite the clear connection between social eating and social bonding, in recent years, the simple act of sharing a meal is becoming less and less the norm.

-And while mealtimes were the glue that once held communities together in the past, the University of Oxford study also revealed over 70% of respondents had never shared a meal with their neighbours or local community.
+And while mealtimes were the glue that once held communities together in the past, the University of Oxford study also revealed nearly 70% of respondents had never shared a meal with a neighbour, and 37% had never shared a meal with a local community group.

 Convenience vs community

 So, who’s to blame?
 Food delivery apps?
-Maybe in part.
+Maybe.
+Our fast-paced lifestyles?
+Almost certainly.
 Our convenience culture combined with our busy lifestyles mean we often opt for quick and cheap rather than socially satisfying.
 We eat breakfast on the go, grab lunch at our desks and even order in our favourite restaurant meals rather than booking a table with friends.

 But this trend towards solo dining goes against what we know leads to better wellbeing.
 According to the same University of Oxford study mentioned above, the more people eat with others, the more likely they are to feel happy and satisfied with their lives.